Georgetown, Queensland: History

+Ewamian are the traditional owners of the area around Georgetown.

 The Etheridge River was the site of a gold rush in the 1870s; the town of Georgetown was established on the site of the diggings.
 Originally known by the name Etheridge, the town's name was changed in 1871 to honour an early gold commissioner, Howard St George.
 Georgetown Post Office opened on 15 January 1872.

 Georgetown State School opened on 14 September 1874.

+As in many places around Australia associated with gold, Chinese miners also prospected and this included one or possibly two Joss Houses.

 By 1900, grazing had replaced gold mining as the region's primary source of income.

 The Georgetown Public Library opened in 2003.